Religion of Black Americans: African religions

 The syncretist religion Louisiana Voodoo has traditionally been practiced by Creoles of color and African-Americans in Louisiana, while Hoodoo is a system of beliefs and rituals historically associated with Gullah and Black Seminoles.
-Hoodoo and Voudou are still active religions in African-American communities in the United States, and there is a reclamation of these traditions by African-American youth.
+Hoodoo and Voudou are active religions in African-American communities in the United States, and there is a reclamation of these traditions by African-American youth.